-Weather: Temperatures range from a nightime low of around 10°C in winter (Dec-Mar), to a daytime high of 49°C at the height of summer (Jun-Aug).
-The best time to visit is from October to April, with perfect temperatures for long, comfortable days at the beach and balmy evenings outside.
+Weather: Temperatures range from nighttime lows around 10degrees Celsius in winter (December–March) to daytime highs around 49degrees Celsius at the height of summer (June–August).
+The best time to visit is from October to April, when temperatures are perfect for long, comfortable days at the beach and balmy evenings outside.

-Visas: GCC nationals do not require a visa.
-Citizens from the UK, USA, Australia, New Zealand and most Western European and Far Eastern countries are entitled to a free, 30-day extendable visit visa on arrival.
+Visas: Citizens from the UK, the USA, Australia, New Zealand, and most Western European and Far Eastern countries are entitled to a free, 30-day extendable visa on arrival.
 Others must obtain a visa through a local sponsor or hotel.

-Duty Free: There is a useful Duty Free shop by the baggage reclaim belts in the airport.
-The incoming allowance is 400 cigarettes or 250 grams cigars, 200ml perfume and four liters of wine or spirits.
+Duty Free: There is a useful Duty Free shop near the baggage claim carousels in the airport.
+The incoming allowance is 400 cigarettes or 250 grams of cigars, 200 ml of perfume, and 4 liters of wine or spirits.

-Drugs and alcohol: Drugs are forbidden and associated penalties are very severe, and while alcohol is served at licensed restaurants, bars and clubs, it cannot be bought around town.
-Drunken driving is another absolute no-no, with very heavy penalties for offenders.
+Drugs and alcohol: Drugs are forbidden and associated penalties are very severe.
+While alcohol is served at licensed restaurants, bars, and clubs, it cannot be bought around town.
+Drunk driving is another absolute no-no, with very heavy penalties for offenders.

-Public behavior: Personal behavior in public should be restrained – drunkenness and overt displays of affection are offensive to the Muslim culture and illegal.
+Public behavior: Personal behavior in public should be restrained; drunkenness and overt displays of affection are both offensive to the Muslim culture and illegal.

-Safety: The fact is, Dubai is one of the safest cities in the world, with very low crime rates meaning traveling around the city is very safe.
-That said, Dubai is a big world city and common sense precautions should be observed.
+Safety: The fact is, Dubai is one of the safest cities in the world, with very low crime rates; traveling around the city is very safe.
+That said, Dubai is a big world city and commonsense precautions should be observed.
 Women should have little trouble exploring the city alone.
-However, a modest sense of dress will ensure less unwanted attention in the more traditional parts of the city.
+However, modest dress will ensure less unwanted attention in the more traditional parts of the city.